elaforge/karya/doc/ui.md

 direct wrapper around the C++ API.
 The medium level is mostly dumb, in that you alter haskell data structures and the UI then changes to reflect the changes, but you are still free to alter them in just about any way you see fit.
-This level is what you see if you directly manipulate 'Ui.State.State', which you could do if you wanted, or slightly higher level if you use the functions in 'Ui.State', which is what you should probably do.
+This level is what you see if you directly manipulate 'Ui.Ui.State', which you could do if you wanted, or slightly higher level if you use the functions in 'Ui.Ui', which is what you should probably do.
 The high level is defined by what Cmds are available, and it is at this level that UI changes have "meaning".
-For example, a "K" in the edit box means that kbd entry is enabled only because there is a Cmd that notices when kbd entry is enabled ('Cmd.Internal.sync_edit_box') and calls 'Ui.State.set_edit_box'.
+For example, a "K" in the edit box means that kbd entry is enabled only because there is a Cmd that notices when kbd entry is enabled ('Cmd.Internal.sync_edit_box') and calls 'Ui.Ui.set_edit_box'.
 This is all to say that most of what is described here are simply the conventions established by the default set of Cmds, and if you write your own Cmds or override the defaults you can change things arbitrarily.
 So you could put